TUC-ProAut/libRSF/README.md

 ## Usage

 After building the library, some applications are provided which correspond directly to a publication.
-The following pages give an overview how to use them or how to build a custom application using the libRSF:
+The following pages give you an overview, how to use them or how to build a custom application using the libRSF:

 1. [How to use the robust GNSS localization from our ICRA 2019 or IV 2019 paper?](docs/GNSS.md)